gumaerc-testorg/9.56j-fall-2004/content/pages/syllabus.md

 Target Audience
 ---------------

 This course is aimed at undergraduates in the cognitive sciences, brain sciences, and linguistics.
 Graduates students are also welcome and may receive graduate credit.
-Interested students should have at least some background in linguistics (e.g. [24.900](/courses/24-900-introduction-to-linguistics-fall-2012/), "Introduction to Linguistics").
+Interested students should have at least some background in linguistics (e.g. [24.900](/courses/24-900-introduction-to-linguistics-fall-2012), "Introduction to Linguistics").
 Those lacking such a background should contact the instructors as soon as possible.

 Readings
 --------

 There will be two required readings per class, which should be read before class.
 The exams will cover material present in the readings that is not discussed in class.
-All readings are posted in the [readings]({{< baseurl >}}/pages/readings) section.
+All readings are posted in the {{% resource_link 2d4abfbe-be67-5393-e7ee-56130070accd "readings" %}} section.

 Attendance Policy
 -----------------